Body Butter vs. Body Cream vs. Body Lotion: What's the Difference?

 Body Lotions Are The Lightest Option

 What about body lotion?
 Body Lotions are the lightest of the three and contain the highest water levels.
 Body lotions feature fewer oil-based ingredients like jojoba oil or argan oil.
 Lotions are easy to spread and absorb, making them a good choice for those with oily or combination skin.
+You can see this when we look at the ingredients for our hydrating Body Lotion.
+The first two ingredients are hydrating ingredients of aloe leaf juice and water, followed by moisturizing ingredients such as shea butter, coconut and sunflower oils.

 Body Butter vs. Body Cream: Which is best for hands?

 Now that you know the differences between types of moisturizers, which is best for hands?
 We recommend using a product like our Naked Skin Cream for your hands, and it is lighter and will absorb much quicker than our body butter.
-Since you do not need moisture on your hands before you use it, it is a good choice for a hand moisturizer.

 For a hand moisturizer, you want to look for something that contains both humectants that will draw moisture to your skin and emollients and occlusives that will lock that moisture in.